One-to-One Support in Labour

 • Reduced admissions to neonatal special and intensive care.

-Based on these findings, the report recommended the adoption of caseload midwifery describing the one midwife, one mother policy as the gold standard of care.
+Based on these findings, the report recommended the adoption of caseload midwifery, describing the one midwife, one patient policy as the gold standard of care.
 Interestingly, midwives benefited too, with much lower rates of burnout and greater job satisfaction.

 Practice Points